jordy33/sim7600/README.md

 ![](/images/connection.jpg?raw=true)

-### Connect via Serial pins in the GPIO  using an UART-USB
+### In the PC, Connect via USB-UART adapter to the raspberry pi using the GPIO pins

 ![](/images/rasp-uart.png?raw=true)

-Replace with your serial port the following command
+In the PC execute the following commands.
+Replace with your serial port.
 ```
+sudo apt-get install screen
 sudo screen /dev/cu.usbserial-A506LNW8 115200
 ```
-* Disconnect any cable in the ethernet port
+* In the raspberry pi Disconnect any cable in the ethernet port

 ### Installing Qualcomm QMI interface